vecn/nbots/README.md

 ## Introduction

-A numerical bot is an automatic tool to perform several related numerical tasks.
-For example, the Geometric Bot calculates Delaunay triangulations, Finite Element Meshes, Voronoi diagrams, Alpha-shapes, Convex-Hulls, etc. and the Eigen Bot is a linear algebra library, which includes special routines for sparse systems.

 The project nbots is a self-contained ecosystem of numerical bots.
+A numerical bot is an interdependent module which perform several related numerical tasks.

+### List of bots
+- Memory bot
+- Container bot
+- Math bot
+- Graph bot
+- Geometric bot
+- Graphics bot
+- Image bot
+- Solver bot
+- Optimization bot*
+- Metaheuristics bot*
+- Statistics bot
+- PDE bot
+- Topopt bot*

+The '*' is for those bots which are not yet implemented.

 ## Compilation

 Run 'gradle assemble' or use the shell script './gradlew assemble' (gradlew.bat for Windows) if gradle is not installed in your system.

+## Acknowledges

+The Center of Research in Mathematics, CIMAT, in many ways has been the backbone of this project, especially **the people** forming the department of Computational Sciences and its post-graduate programs, a big **thank you** to all of them.

 ## Developers and contributions